dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-03-22-caring-about-sloppypasta.md

 That's what LLMs can't do yet, unless we turn them into humans.
 With human bodies, human problems, human desires, and human [tastes and values].
 That's what Vervaeke is talking about.

 LLMs are smart,[^fn-smart] no doubt about it.
 But they lack wisdom, deliberation, and care.
-The *right amount* of caring.
+The *right amount* of care.
 The thing that can't be put into an algorithm.
 The thing that isn't a statistical average.
 The thing that makes us human.

 [^fn-smart]: There's a reason why there's such a thing as a "smart"-ass.
 And there's a reason why a person can be PhD-level smart but still incredibly stupid in other ways (COVID, anyone?) - or incredibly knowledgable and still an uncaring asshole.
 LLMs are even worse, because they're insufferable without being an asshole. ("You're absolutely right!
 I'll keep that in mind from now on.")